Hiring for Talent, Not Just Skills and Experience, Can Be Your Competitive Advantage!

 You change the competitive landscape.

-When you first start your search for the “right candidate” there’s always that euphoric time when you make your wish list of the experience and skills you’d like to see in your “ideal candidate”.
-Most hiring managers , focused on here and now productivity, tend to start there.
-Unfortunately, in today’s job market, there are not only fewer candidates who fit that “ideal” profile, but there are many many companies fighting for their attention.
+When a hiring manager starts their search for the “right candidate” there’s always that euphoric time when you get to make your wish list – all the skills, experiences and talents you’d like to see in your “ideal candidate”.
+Unfortunately, you find out quickly that in today’s job market, there are not only fewer candidates who fit that “ideal” profile, but all the ‘BIGS” are fighting for their attention.

 By focusing on a candidate’s potential rather than their here and now skills, you’re changing who you compete with for what candidates.
-Rather than competing with all those deep pocket employers who have the pay and benefit packages to compete for those few “ideal candidates”, you’re now focusing on a very different pool of candidates that your competitors are likely to overlook.
+Rather than competing with the “bigs” – Amazon, Google, Microsoft and others who have deep pockets for pay and benefits, you’re now focusing on a very different pool of candidates that your competitors are likely to overlook.

 In today’s marketplace, the race for the “ideal” candidate may not be winnable , even for the best recruiters.
 The race for talent is.